Can Input Attributions Explain Inductive Reasoning in In-Context Learning?: Discussion

-\paragraph{Why was IG worse than gradient norm?} IG is a path-based approach; the gradient is accumulated from a baseline vector (typically zero vector) to the targeted input representation (in our case, the sequence of input embeddings representing few-shot examples).
-This approach is somewhat intuitive when considering an attribution for a particular word or sentence; for example, suppose one computes an attribution to the word ``excellent'' in an input for a particular task-specific model, IG may trace the path from zero to the ``excellent'' vector, which will be in a kind of the \textit{goodness} direction, involving the points corresponding to, e.g., ``okay'' ``decent,'' ``good,'' ``excellent''~\cite{Sanyal2021-si}.
-Then, one critical question is --- what does this path mean in the prompt/task space?
-Different prompt representations will no longer correspond to the same task; thus, the attribution of a particular token in the middle of such a path in the prompt space may no longer be an attribution under a targeted task.
-This can be one concern toward the ineffectiveness of IG in our settings.
+\paragraph{Why was IG worse than GN?} IG is a path-based approach; the gradient is accumulated from a baseline vector (typically a zero vector) to the targeted input representation (in our case, the sequence of input embeddings representing few-shot examples).
+This approach is somewhat intuitive when considering an attribution for a particular word or sentence; for example, suppose one computes an attribution to the word ``excellent'' in an input, IG may trace the path from zero to the ``excellent'' vector, which will go through the \textit{goodness} direction, involving the intermediate points corresponding to, e.g., ``okay'' ``decent,'' ``good,'' ``excellent''~\cite{Sanyal2021-si}.
+Then, one critical question is --- what does this path mean in interpreting the prompt and task representations?
+Different prompt representations will no longer correspond to the same targeted task; thus, the attribution of a particular token under the intermediate point to the target prompt vectors may no longer be an attribution under a targeted task.
+This can be one concern regarding the ineffectiveness of IG in our settings.

+\paragraph{Will the Baseline Choice for IG Change the Results?} Existing work on BERT~\cite{devlin-etal-2019-bert} shows that the \texttt{[MASK]} token is a better baseline for IG, whereas the \texttt{[PAD]} token and zero vectors yield no substantial difference in performance~\cite{bastings-etal-2022-will}.
+Although we adopted zero vectors as the baseline in our main experiments, given that causal LMs do not have mask tokens, we further discuss the impact of this baseline choice on our results.
+We conduct a case study on the Gemma-2-2B models, using pad tokens (\texttt{<pad>}) as an alternative baseline for IG.
+The results are shown in Figure~\ref{fig:alter_ig_baseline}.
+The IA scores obtained with zero vectors consistently surpass those obtained with \texttt{<pad>} tokens, suggesting that zero vectors are the better choice for interpreting causal LLMs.

+\paragraph{Positional Impact of the Aha Example} LLMs are known to exhibit positional bias to prioritize information at the beginning or the end of the input~\cite{liu-etal-2024-lost}.
+Given this concern, we also examine the positional bias underlying our interpretability results.
+Figure~\ref{fig:g2b_position_bias} shows attribution accuracy by the position of disambiguating, aha example.
+IA methods exhibited positional bias, though the patterns varied across tasks and methods.
+For instance, in the VO task, IE and GN performed better when the aha example appeared at the beginning, while in the AR task, IG performed better when it appeared at the end.
+See Appendix~\ref{appendix:position-bias} for other models' results as well as for 50 and 100-shot settings.